Lionelles/Game-face/readme.md

-This is a gamechanger project repositor
+This is a gamechanger project repository
-This is an application for managing payment on an ios device
+This is an application for managing payments on ios devices